KhartesViewer/scroll2zarr/README.md

 1. Build and start Neuroglancer.
     1. Download or clone Neuroglancer from github: https://github.com/google/neuroglancer
+    2. `cd` into the `neuroglancer` directory.
-    2. Follow the instructions in the Building section of the Neuroglancer README file.
+    3. Follow the instructions in the Building section of the Neuroglancer README file.
 If your experience is like mine, after you type `npm i`, you will at one point see some dire security warnings flash by.
 To me this suggests that you might not want to expose your local Neuroglancer server to the public internet.
-    3. When you start the local server (`npm run dev-server`), you should be sure that you are still in the neuroglancer directory.
+    4. Start the local server (`npm run dev-server`), checking first to make sure that you are still in the `neuroglancer` directory.
-    4. You should now be able to use a browser on your local machine to access Neuroglancer on http://localhost:8080
+    5. You should now be able to use a browser on your local machine to access Neuroglancer on http://localhost:8080

 2. Start a data server.
-    1. In a different terminal window, go to the directory that you want to serve data from.
+    1. In a different terminal window, `cd` to the directory that you want to serve data from.
 This might be the directory that contains your OME-Zarr `.zarr` directory.
-    2. Use python to run the script called `cors_webserver.py`, which is in the neuroglancer directory.
+    2. Use python to run the script called `cors_webserver.py`, which is in the `neuroglancer` directory.
 This is to avoid problems with CORS (https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), which you would probably be happier not knowing anything about.
     3. By default, the data server is now making data available